 A supervised machine learning approach to trace doctorate recipients’ employment trajectories

-Heinisch, D. P., Koenig, J., & Otto, A. Only scarce information is available on doctorate recipients’ career outcomes (BuWiN, 2013).
+Heinisch, D. P., Koenig, J., & Otto, A. Abstract: Only scarce information is available on doctorate recipients’ career outcomes (BuWiN, 2013).
 With the current information base, graduate students cannot make an informed decision on whether to start a doctorate or not (Benderly, 2018; Blank et al., 2017).
-However, administrative labor market data, which could provide the„A supervised machine learning approach to trace doctorate recipients’ employment trajectories“ weiterlesen
+However, administrative labor market data, which could provide„A supervised machine learning approach to trace doctorate recipients’ employment trajectories“ weiterlesen

 Interrelated funding streams in a multi-funder university system: Evidence from the German Exzellenzinitiative